when neutrality equals action

 “The educated consumer is definitely seeking out those companies that are taking tangible steps to be responsible for their impacts,” she says.
 “We’ve seen a lot of clients successfully work the carbon neutrality story into their brand.
 They become leaders in whatever market they’re part of because it’s all voluntary.
 No-one has to offset.
 It’s going above and beyond and that resonates with people.”

-While we think we’ve accomplished something pretty special, we think we can do better.
+While we think we’ve accomplished something pretty special, we know we can do more.
 We’re always looking for new ways to reduce our emissions.
-Moving ahead, we plan to install a solar power system to reduce diesel fuel consumption, develop solutions for grey water treatment, and to switch to wheat sheet paper to reduce tree consumption.
+Moving ahead, we plan to continue to sail as often as possible without the engine and install a wind and solar power system to reduce diesel fuel consumption.

 We also encourage our guests to help us achieve a 100% carbon neutral vacation by personally offsetting their travel leading up to their time onboard Passing Cloud.
 If you want to learn more about how to do this, check out Offsetter’s flight calculator.